asjad-kashmiri/final-project-2004/README.md

 # I never heard of KringleCon, but it sounds awesome!
 I would love to jump on!
    Sounds great!
 You can join for FREE by simply visiting https://holidayhackchallenge.com/2019/
-   Once you visit the site, you can scroll down to see a golden ticket displayed here:
+   Once you visit the site, you can scroll down to see a golden ticket displayed as such:

    <p align="center">
   <img width="460" height="300" src="images/goldenticket.PNG">
 </p>
+Follow the registration instructions and you should be good to go!

-# Have Fun!
-Keep Learning and thank you for visiting this repository!
+# Have Fun! and thank you for visiting this repository!
 Feel free to share!